humanplayer2/get-twitter-likers-data/README.md

 These caps on requests pose a number of issues that this script sidesteps.

-### Issue 1: 100 most recent likers: time intervals
+### Issue 1: 100 most recent likers: Time intervals

 For the tweet with 105 likes: if we had requested the liking users when it only had 75 likes and again at a 105, we would have gotten them all.
 And that's the basic idea of this script: